Prenatal Screenings & Testing - Amniocentesis, Chorionic Villus Sampling, Ultrasound

 Expert Services for Pregnant Women

 Having a baby is an exciting and challenging experience.
 Mills-Peninsula has for many years offered comprehensive prenatal testing services, including genetic screening, ultrasounds, amniocentesis and genetic counseling.
-Today the medical experts and latest technology are all located conveniently on the Women’s Center.

 The goal is to identify certain genetic disorders and birth defects in a developing fetus using the most advanced technology and procedures.
 Our program is fully accredited by the American Institute of Ultrasound in Medicine and the California Genetics Disease Branch.
 A genetic counselor will provide you personalized care.